hdknr/hdknr.github.com/src/identity/source/jws/appendix.b.rst

 ========================================================================

-The JSON array below is an example of a certificate chain that could be used as the value of an "x5c" (X.509 Certificate Chain) header parameter, per :ref:`Section 4.1.6 <jws.4.1.6>`.
+The JSON array below is an example of a certificate chain that could be used as the value of an "x5c" (X.509 Certificate Chain) Header Parameter, per Section 4.1.6.
 Note that since these strings contain base64 encoded (not base64url encoded) values, they are allowed to contain white space and line breaks.

 ::